Call for a FREE Evaluation

 Your Employer Claims That You Are Not Disabled

-Disability qualification is generally not black and white– and you should never accept the company’s denial as truth.
-Disability insurance companies, like UNUM, have a long history of prioritizing profits over people.
+Disability qualification is generally not black and white, and the insurance company may take advantage of any “gray area” to claim you are not disabled.
+Unfortunately, many disability insurance companies, like UNUM, have a long history of prioritizing profits over people.

 To overturn an unfair denial, employees will often have to collect and present their own evidence (including doctor notes, journals, letters from colleagues, etc.) to contradict the insurance company’s conclusion.